apostrophecms/docs/docs/reference/modules/piece-page-type.md

 </AposCodeBlock>

-This example code could be used to add an input box to an `index.html` field to use the `search` parameter to filter the page to only display those pieces matching the user's search term.
+This example implements a search box that can be integrated into an `index.html` file.
+This box utilizes the `search` parameter to refine the page's content, showing only the items that correspond to the search term entered by the user.
+As written, this will clear all of the existing query parameters that have been added to the URL.
+You would have to further parse the `data.query` object to retain existing parameters.
+The empty `action` attribute of the form element will, by default, direct the form submission to the current URL.
+The button to clear the search query takes advantage of the AApostrophe-supplied Nunjucks [`build()` filter](https://v3.docs.apostrophecms.org/guide/template-filters.html#build-url-path-data) to manipulate the query parameters.

-Pieces can also be filtered by the contents of the piece's schema fields.
-For instance, on an article piece index page, you could filter by an `author` schema field to retrieve a list of all articles authored by Bob Smith using `https://my-website.com/article-page?author=bob+smith`.
+Most schema fields of a piece can also be used to filter content using query parameters.
+For instance, you could filter by an `author` schema field to retrieve a list of all articles authored by Bob Smith using `https://my-website.com/article-page?author=bob+smith`.
+This example and the previous one demonstrate how to filter the pieces delivered to an `index.html` page by manipulating the URL, but you can also use the schema fields or other custom queries within the `piecesFilters` option, as described below, to create structured filtering options.

 ## Options